makinacorpus/makina-states/doc/ref/formulaes/services/cloud/lxc.rst

         :xxsmall: 1g
         :xxxsmall: 500m

-* Those are the types available in profiles
+* Those are the types available in salt-cloud profiles

     :lvm-sratch: starting a lxc container from scratch (lvm backing)
     :dir-scratch:  starting a lxc container from scratch (directory backing)